sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 - Night eye can be toggled with the "O" key and now also makes it easier to find items compared to previously and will illuminate traps, non-harvested flora, alchemy ingredients, magical items and non-empty containers/corpses.
 Items with magical properties can be detected through walls, while non magical items or empty soul gems will only be highlighted so they are easier to spot.

+- Extrication
+ Teleport spells used to be big in morrowind but became less useful with fast travel.
+Now the new Extrication spell allows you to teleport to your last known safe outdoor location.
+This allows you to quickly return to the entrance of dungeons or to escape from a combat encounter outdoors or indoors.
+The spell takes a number of seconds to cast and will leave you vulnerable during the effect.
+Some locations this will be unable to be used like jail, the arena or magical quest areas.

 - Burden spells in addition to adding additional weight now do what they are supposed to by having a chance to crush enemies and you to the ground for a short amount of time.
 The initial cast has a higher chance than subsequent casts of the spell.

 - Feather spells now protect against fall damage and can make you jump slightly higher.